saichary517/static_web_page_maven/README.md

 # static_web_page_maven
-this is a sample java application
+this is a sample java application my name is sai